Member of SCNAT

 What are our objectives and aims?
 Switzerland is a country of increasing regional spatial disparities as well as intensive cross-border networks and flows; we are aiming for stimulating comparative discussions and a more nuanced understanding of local variegations in housing research.
 Our aim is to connect scholars in and beyond Switzerland interested in similar topics and approaches to housing through sessions at congresses, excursions, joint publications, and research projects.
 Moreover, we aim to contribute to the public discourse on housing via formulating policy recommendations and making interventions in public debates to have a broader outreach via social media, magazine articles, and online blogs.
 We, thereby, seek to make housing research in and beyond Switzerland more visible and accessible to a broader public, while also contributing to contemporary political and academic discourses through systematic, theory-grounded, and mixed-method scientific analyses.

-Leader : Gabriela Debrunner (ETH) – gdebrunner@ethz.ch
+Co-leader : Gabriela Debrunner (ETH) – gdebrunner@ethz.ch

 Participants of the core thematic group: